bcgov/data-publication/pages/open_data_licence_create.md

 + examples: [**BC Assessment**](https://info.bcassessment.ca/pages/opengovernmentlicencebcassessment.aspx) and [**Elections BC**](https://www.elections.bc.ca/docs/EBC-Open-Data-Licence.pdf)

 ## MODIFY THE LICENCE
-Modify the identified text to personalize it for your org
+Modify the identified text to personalize it for your org.
+The following uses the BC Oil and Gas Commission as an example.
 1. **Licence Name** change:
 	+ _‘Open Government License – British Columbia’_ to
 	+ _‘Open Government License – BC Oil and Gas Commission’_